 If you’re starting from scratch with a new plan, we have some great resources on Information Management Basics, Developing a Records Management Policy, Compliance Tips and Employee Education to help you get started.

 If you have a plan or policy in place, here are some specifics you’ll want to make sure to update as you head into the new year.

 It’s important to regularly check-in for industry-specific updates on compliance, retention requirements, and data security.
 As these laws continue to evolve, your internal policies should adjust accordingly.

-Follow the headlines or Information Security Blogs and social channels for updates on new security risks that can put your information at risk.
+Follow the headlines or Information Security Blogs and social channels for updates on new security risks that can put your business clients’ information at risk.
 Assess how these new risks might impact your business and what you can do to protect your information internally.